nourdine/funkytooltips/README.md

 - `img`
 - `acronym`

-What the each tooltip will display depends on the tag considered:
+What each tooltip will display depends on the tag considered:

 - `a`: the `title` and the `href` attribute
 - `img`: the `alt` and the `src` attribute